Cade-Yamamoto/Cade-Yamamoto.github.io/essays/coding-standards.md

 <img class="ui larger center circular floated image" src="../images/badCode2.PNG">

-Most programmers notice the awkward indentation after the “for” before they noticed that the code multiplies numbers using a for-loop rather than just using arithmetic.
+Most programmers notice the awkward indentation after the “for” before they notice that the code multiplies numbers using a for-loop rather than just using arithmetic.

 Besides trying to keep other programmers happy, keeping code nicely formatted helps you learn new coding languages.
 For example, if you are already used to indenting every line of code based on code blocks, learning the syntax of Python becomes easier since code blocks are determined by indentation.
 If you are used formatting Java code based on specific coding standards, understanding JavaScript becomes much easier.